Ericsson/codechecker/docs/usage.md

 and the location of the finding: column number, textual content of the line, enclosing scope of the bug location (function signature, class, namespace).

+See a more detailed description in the [analyzer report identification documentation](report_identification.md).

 # Listing and Counting Reports <a name="listing-reports"></a>

 ## How reports are counted? <a name="how-report-are-counted"></a>